catseye/ALPACA/doc/ALPACA.markdown

 ##### State Referents #####

+    -> Tests for functionality "Evolve ALPACA CA one generation"

 A state referent may be:

 *   the name of a defined state, to refer to that state directly